mgenware/daizong/README.md

 };
 ```

-Common actions can be reused by simply wrapping them in `run` field:
+Actions can be reused by simply wrapping them in `run` field:

 ```js
 module.exports = {